 Tomato Recipes You'll Love

-This Homemade Canning Salsa Recipe with smokey Chipotle peppers will blow you away.
+This Tomato Chipotle Salsa made with smokey Chipotle peppers will blow you away.
 A delicious way to use up your summer veggies, with plenty of salsa to share with others.
 Seriously, who can eat 11 cups of tomato salsa at once?
 Bon Appetit! Приятного аппетита!

 - 10 cups coarsely chopped tomatoes about 4-½ pounds or 2 kg